JamieMcCullough/JamieMcCullough.github.io/pages/contact.md

 ---
 layout              : page
 title               : "Contact"
-meta_title          : "Contact and use our contact form" subheadline         : "Contact Form" teaser              : "Get in touch with me?
-Use the contact form." permalink           : "/contact/"
+# meta_title          : "Contact and use our contact form"
+# subheadline         : "Contact Form"
+teaser              : "You can get in touch with me at <a href="mailto:mccullough.jamie.astro@gmail.com" target="_blank">mccullough.jamie.astro@gmail.com</a>." permalink           : "/contact/" header              : image_fullwidth
 ---
-If you need a fabulous contact form for your website, I suggest you use the free version of [Wufoo](http://www.wufoo.com/)